 Implant-supported bridges are one of the best solutions for tooth decay for multiple teeth while keeping the adjacent natural teeth or neighboring teeth in good health.
 A fixed bridge with dental implants can also keep the upper jaw from defects.
 Multiple visits to the dental lab are required as implant-supported restorations may take time with tooth replacement procedures taking time to heal.
-However, the permanency of the solution outweighs the dental implant cons.
+However, the permanency of the solution outweighs the implant cons.

-When you’re ready to explore this oral surgery dynamic treatment option, call our visit our office or dental lab today.
+When you’re ready to explore this oral implant surgery dynamic treatment option, call our visit our office or dental lab today.
 Dr. Harman and his team are fully committed to ensuring your complete satisfaction and having healthy teeth.